lsaravia/caInva/README.md

 * Random or fixed initial conditions

-* Ripley's K calculation, velocity of invasion, and 2D spectral analisys, on the run.
+* Ripley's K calculation, velocity of invasion, and 2D spectral analysis, on the run.

-* Configuration of multiple simulations with different parameters convinations
+* Configuration of multiple simulations with different parameters combinations

 More details are given in the file descripcionModelo.md (SPANISH)